© Fotos & Words by Steve Drury

 And did you know in the 2014 list of the Top 100 Greatest Post-Punk Albums, Glasshouse listed at no.93.
 Courtesy of the Best Ever Albums’s site.
 This was created by ‘Second-Soul’ in Italy.
 I kid ye not.
 Now that’s worthy of being in a quiz.

 Mick Mercer's book Gothic Rock: All you ever wanted to know . . . but were too gormless to ask, published in the UK (1991) and in the USA (1993).
-It’s a fantastic A-Z list of all those that mattered in Goth music at the end of the 80’s, and of course it included Party Day.
+It’s a fantastic A-Z list of all those that those artists and bands mattered in Goth music at the end of the 80’s, and of course it included Party Day.

 This latest edition contains comprehensive indie-label discographies, and is now so huge too, that it has now been split into two volumes; Part One: European labels, and Part Two: non-European labels.